 Many geologists specialize in discovering and mining natural resources, ranging from essentials like water and minerals to luxury items such as precious metals and gemstones.
 Some geologists are soil scientists who can optimize soil quality, while others concentrate on locating and extracting energy sources such as crude oil and natural gas.

-Geologists may also be involved in extracting lithium and other materials used in technological devices, and they often specialize in reducing the environmental pollution.
+Geologists may also be involved in extracting lithium and other materials used in technological devices, and they often specialize in reducing environmental pollution.

 Here is a list of occupations you may work as with a geology degree.